Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Metric Score Remarks

-Cleaning 3.8 Tufting and seams collect debris; routine upkeep helps
+Cleaning 3.8 Tufting and seams collect debris

-Overall Score 4.3 The lounge-first choice with the biggest presence
+Overall Score 4.3 The strongest lounge-first option

 Tufty-Time 20